logo

 Abstract

-This study explores pedagogic discourse in a Chinese as a Foreign Language (CFL) classroom with disadvantaged 9–10-year-olds in Sydney, Australia.
-Using audio recordings of lessons and student focus groups, and applying Bernstein's pedagogic discourse and the Fair Go Project's engagement framework, the findings suggest that consistently shifting pedagogic discourses can overcome students' social backgrounds and offer engaging CFL learning experiences.
-The study contributes to providing CFL practitioners and pre-service teachers with tools to plan and guide disadvantaged students.
+This study is part of practitioner inquiry undertaken in an underprivileged, low-achieving primary school in Sydney, Australia, based in a Chinese as a Foreign Language (CFL) classroom with 9–10-year-olds.
+The aim was to unpack pedagogic discourse at the micro level of interactions, while delving into students’ perceptions of language learning experiences.
+Two data sources were used: an audio recording of lessons and students’ focus groups.
+By applying Bernstein’s pedagogic discourse and Fair Go Project’s (FGP) engagement framework, the findings reveal that consistently shifting pedagogic discourses were likely to overcome students’ social backgrounds and offer them engaging CFL learning experiences.
+The study makes an original contribution to providing CFL practitioners and pre-service teachers with a delicate, precise language to plan and chart courses, while guiding disadvantaged students through pedagogic mazes.
+This paper concludes with pedagogic implications for the social inclusion agenda.

 Publisher